Associate in Science | SC Program: AS.1292

 Units 2

 This course will cover the function of purchasing from the viewpoint of management.
-It discusses channels of distribution, buying techniques, specification writing, and other principles needed to perform this critical activity.
-This course may be offered in a distance education format.
+It discuses channels of distribution, buying techniques, specification writing and other principles needed to perform this critical activity.
+The equivalent of this course in content and objectives may also be offered on the Internet.

 Apply Now